 7 If only help from Zion would come for Israel!
-When the LORD brings his people Psalms 15:1 a change of fortune, how glad will be Jacob, and Israel how joyful!
+When the LORD brings his people a change of fortune, how glad will be Jacob, and Israel how joyful!

-Psalm 15 - Standing Firm A psalm of David.
-1LORD, who can be guest in your tent?
+Psalm 15 - Standing Firm

+A psalm of David.
+1 Lord, who can be guest in your tent?
 Who may live on your holy mountain?

-2 The person whose walk is blameless, whose conduct is right,

-whose words are true and sincere;

-3 on whose tongue there sits no slander,

-who will not harm a friend,

-4 nor cruelly insult a neighbor,

-who regards with contempt those rejected by God; but honors those who obey the LORD,

-who keeps an oath, whatever the cost,
+2 The person whose walk is blameless, whose conduct is right, whose words are true and sincere; 3 on whose tongue there sits no slander, who will not harm a friend, who regards with contempt those rejected by God; but honours those who obey the LORD, who keeps an oath, whatever the cost,

-5 whose money is lent without interest,

-and never takes a bribe to hurt the innocent.